shubh-chawda/fin-ratio-projectile-aero/README.md

 ---

 ## ⚠️ 8.
-Computational Limitations & Error Analysis
+Limitations & Error Analysis

 Since the experimental data is fixed, the primary sources of uncertainty in this repository stem from the mathematical approximations used in the **Inverse Solver**.
 We have quantified these computational errors to ensure they do not exceed the statistical significance of the physical results.